Briantahiel/encryptor/README.md

 </p>

 <h1>:heavy_check_mark: About the Project</h1>
 <h4>TecnoStore comes from the idea of that through the implementation of a web application, we seek to solve the problems of an E-commerce owing to the low sale of its products.
-Customers will be provided with a catalog with all the latest technology products to see.
+Customers will be provided with a catalog with all the latest technological products to see.
 Since the application has a payment system, the customer will be able to make the purchase right there and get important discounts but first they must be logged in</h4>

+<h4>User Stories</h4>

+- `As a customer`:
+  - I want to know about the latest technological products.
+  - I want to create an account to protect my information.
+  - I want to be able to compare prices between different items.
+  - I want to be able to add it to a cart and purchase it.
+  - I want to be receive important discounts as a customer.

+- `As an administrator`:
+  - I want to be able to show and list all my stock.
+  - I want my customers to be registered so that they never miss any news.
+  - I want my customers to receive important offers by using my application.

 <h1>:memo: General Description</h1>